MMunibas/STD/README.md

 ```
 python3 evaluate.py
 ```
-The evaluations are compared with available QCT data inside `QCT_Data/Temp_Data`
+The evaluations are compared with the available QCT data in `QCT_Data/Temp_Data`.

 The complete list of temperatures <img src="https://render.githubusercontent.com/render/math?math=T_{rot}"> and <img src="https://render.githubusercontent.com/render/math?math=T_{vib}"> can be read from the file `tinput.dat` in `data_preprocessing/TEMP/tinput.dat` .